FNOPE: Simulation-based inference on function spaces with Fourier Neural Operators

 \subsection{Mass balance rates of Antarctic Ice Shelves}

-We use a tracer transport \citep{Born2017, Born2021} simulator as described in \citet{moss2023simulation}.
+We use the same simulator as described in \citet{moss2023simulation}.
 This model takes in spatially varying surface accumulation rates $\dot{a}(l)$, which are related to the basal melt rates $\dot{b}(l)$ through the total balance condition $\dot{m}(l) = \dot{a}(l)-\dot{b}(l)$. $\dot{m}(l)$ is known and fixed across all simulations.

 The layer prediction model consists of a set of isochronal layer with prescribed thicknesses $\{h_1(l),h_2(l),\dots,h_K(l)\}$ such that $\sum_{k=1}^{K}h_k(l) = h(l)$, where $h(l)$ is the known and fixed total ice shelf thickness.
 At each time step, the thickness of the layers are simultaneously updated through an advection equation,